-Science (continued) Year 9

-Science
+Subject: Science

-2 Semesters
+Length of Course: 2 Semesters

-N/A
+Pre-Requisites: N/A

-Is to: Year 10 Foundations of Senior Science, Stage 1 Scientific Studies.
+Course Leads to: Year 10 Foundations of Senior Science, Stage 1 Scientific Studies.

-Science 2 Semesters N/A

 Students complete a full year of Science at Year 9.
 Throughout the course, students study a range of topics that include investigating chemical reactions, acids and bases, plate tectonics, volcanoes and earthquakes, light and sound, and ecosystems.
 Students further develop their scientific inquiry skills through learning activities where there is focus on observation, recording and interpretation of data.
 Some field trips may be included as a part of the course to provide students with the opportunity to observe ecology in local ecosystems.
 Costs for these field trips will be minimal.